contao/contao/core-bundle/DEPRECATED.md

 Contao 4 only uses a single PHP entry point, namely the `app.php` or `app_dev.php` file.
-The previous PHP entry points have been removed and a route has been set up for each one instead.
+The previous PHP entry points have been removed and a route has been set up for each one instead (see UPGRADE.md).

 Using the old paths is deprecated and will no longer work in Contao 5.0.